data-dot-all/dataall/pages/architecture.md

 Warehouse are Amazon Redshift Clusters created or imported by data.all that allows data teams to implement secure, automated, data warehousing including loading data from S3 through Spectrum.
-A warehouse in data.all is mapped to
+A warehouse in data.all is created inside an environment (in its linked AWS account) and it is mapped to:

   |Service|           Resource|   Description|
   |-----------------| ---------- |----------------------------------------------|